Suing a Neighbor for an Injury on Their Property

 • Causation: Your injuries were directly caused by your neighbor’s breach of duty.

 • Damages: If you incurred medical expenses because of the injury, your neighbor may be legally responsible for paying for your medical treatment.
 Additionally, if you miss any work, your neighbor may be legally obligated to pay money that makes up for the lost income.
-Other damages include of earning capacity, pain and suffering, and in cases of .
+Other damages include loss of earning capacity, pain and suffering, and loss of consortium in cases of .
 In rare cases, a personal injury lawyer will ask for punitive damages on top of the regular compensatory damages.

 You’re Suing Your Neighbor’s Insurance – Not Your Neighbor